sinujutsu/ids/outline.md

         * Dis:
             - Typically produce large numbers of false positives
             - Require extensive and well made training data sets, which historically are very hard to produce
+            - Allows the potential for an attacker to "poison" a training set, which might produce a system thinks a certain segments of attacks are "normal behavior"

 3. Limitations of IDS''s
     * Scalability problems: